 If your proxy is properly executed and received by us in time to be voted at our annual meeting, the shares represented by your proxy (including those given through the mail, by fax or by telephone or the Internet) will be voted in accordance with your instructions.
-If you execute your proxy but do not provide us with any instructions, your shares will be voted "For" the proposals set forth in the notice of annual meeting, or otherwise determined by the proxies.
+If you execute your proxy but do not provide us with any instructions, your shares will be voted "for all" for Proposal One, "for" Proposals Two, Three, Five, and Six, and for "1 Year" for Proposal Four, or otherwise determined by the proxies.